College GameDay (football TV program): History

 Fan-made signs and flags being held up behind the set help make up the atmosphere of GameDay, as seen here at UCF in November 2018.

-GameDay started on ESPN in 1987 and originally broadcast from a studio in Connecticut.
+GameDay started on ESPN in 1987 and was originally broadcast from a studio in Connecticut.

 In 1993, GameDay took the show "on the road" for the first time, going to South Bend, Indiana for the match-up between #2 Notre Dame and #1 FSU on November 13.
 (Matchups between the top two teams were rare prior to the BCS).
 It broadcast from the Sports Heritage Hall at the Notre Dame Joyce Center.
 The broadcast was such a success that they did nearly half their shows in 1994 on the road and in 1995 abandoned the studio altogether.

 The format also changed from broadcasting from an indoor studio on site to live from outside a stadium hosting a big game most Saturdays.
 The selected stadium is usually hosting one of the biggest matchups of the day, regardless of whether the game airs on an ESPN network.

 At Virginia Tech in November 2005, Corso picks the University of Miami to upset Virginia Tech.
 Note the head of Sebastian the Ibis, the University of Miami's mascot.

 Typically, the show will end with Lee Corso and Kirk Herbstreit issuing their predictions for that day's key matchups, finishing with the game to be played at the stadium hosting GameDay, for which Corso signifies his prediction by donning the head piece of the mascot of his predicted winner.
 Starting with the 2009 season, a celebrity guest picker gives picks for the day's key games alongside the GameDay regulars (such as Bob Knight when GameDay aired from Texas Tech in 2008, NASCAR star Dale Earnhardt Jr. when GameDay aired from Bristol Motor Speedway (a NASCAR track) in 2016 and Verne Lundquist in Tuscaloosa, Alabama, since it was his final season calling college football games on CBS).
 Prior to 2009, this was not done on a regular basis.
 Herbstreit, who in 2006 became a game analyst for ABC's Saturday Night Football, is not allowed to make a pick for the game at which he is assigned due to parent company Disney's conflict-of-interest rules; however, he is allowed to give one or two keys to the game.

 At Penn State in October 2017, several people were lined up for GameDay by 3 AM, 6 hours before the show began.